Alphonse Mucha: Early life

 His singing abilities allowed him to continue his musical education at the Gymnázium Brno in the Moravian capital of Brno, but his true ambition was to become an artist.
 He found some employment designing theatrical scenery and other decorations.
 In 1878 he applied to the Academy of Fine Arts in Prague, but was rejected and advised to "find a different career".
-In 1880, at the age of 19, he traveled to Vienna, the political and cultural capital of the Empire, and found employment as an apprentice scenery painter for a company that made sets for Vienna theaters.
-While in Vienna, he discovered the museums, churches, palaces and especially theaters, for which he received free tickets from his employer.
+In 1880, at the age of 19, he travelled to Vienna, the political and cultural capital of the Empire, and found employment as an apprentice scenery painter for a company that made sets for Vienna theatres.
+While in Vienna, he discovered the museums, churches, palaces and especially theatres, for which he received free tickets from his employer.
 He also discovered Hans Makart, a very prominent academic painter, who created murals for many of the palaces and government buildings in Vienna, and was a master of portraits and historical paintings in grand format.
 His style turned Mucha in that artistic direction and influenced his later work.
 He began experimenting with photography, which became an important tool in his later work.

 To his misfortune, a terrible fire in 1881 destroyed the Ringtheater, the major client of his firm.
 Later in 1881, almost without funds, he took a train as far north as his money would take him.
 He arrived in Mikulov in southern Moravia, and began making portraits, decorative art and lettering for tombstones.
 His work was appreciated, and he was commissioned by Count Eduard Khuen Belasi, a local landlord and nobleman, to paint a series of murals for his residence at Emmahof Castle, and then at his ancestral home in the Tyrol, Gandegg Castle.
-The paintings at Emmahof were destroyed by fire in 1948, but his early versions in small format exist (now on display at the museum in Brno).
+The paintings at Emmahof were destroyed by fire in 1948, but his early versions in small format exist.
+(Note: On display at the museum in Brno.)
 He showed his skill at mythological themes, the female form, and lush vegetal decoration.
-Belasi, who was also an amateur painter, took Mucha on expeditions to see art in Venice, Florence and Milan, and introduced him to many artists, including the famous Bavarian romantic painter, Wilhelm Kray, who lived in Munich.
+Belasi, who was also an amateur painter, took Mucha on expeditions to see art in Venice, Florence, and Milan, and introduced him to many artists, including the famous Bavarian romantic painter, Wilhelm Kray, who lived in Munich.